-This course is open to graduate and undergraduate degree-seeking students who are interested in gaining an appreciation for how One Health research techniques can be employed to understand and control the spread of zoonotic diseases.
+This course is open to Duke enrolled graduate degree-seeking students who are interested in gaining an appreciation for how One Health research techniques can be employed to understand and control the spread of zoonotic diseases.

 Course meeting days, location(s), and times: TBD